nondescryptid/opendoc-state-court-judgments/2019_SGDC_113/report.md

 b.     claims submitted between 1 January 2011 and 31 December 2013; and

-c.     claims reflecting a date which ICA’s records showed that either the patient or the dentist was not in Singapore, when the treatment was purportedly rendered[\[note: 13\]](#Ftn_13).
+c.     claims reflecting a date which ICA’s records showed that either the patient or the dentist was not in Singapore, when the treatment was purportedly rendered[^13].

 19     False Medisave claims were found to be submitted on behalf of these patients, and investigations revealed that 13 of the 36 patients were treated by the Accused – these formed the subject-matter of the cheating charges against him.
-Ang was found to have treated 14 patients, and Goh was found to have treated nine patients[\[note: 14\]](#Ftn_14).
+Ang was found to have treated 14 patients, and Goh was found to have treated nine patients[^14].

 20     Of the 13 patients treated by the Accused, two of them were randomly selected by DAT for the Professional Medisave Audit.
 Forged clinical notes were submitted to DAT and these formed the subject-matter of the forgery charges against the Accused.